alamers/openhab-addons/addons/binding/org.openhab.binding.alarm/README.md

 What's this for?
 Suppose you have a cleaning robot that starts when you are not at home and the alarm controller is externally armed.
 If you have motion detectors, the cleaning robot may be detected and an alarm triggered.

-Therefore you can temporary disable the alarm zone of the motion detector and when the robot has finished its work, you can enable it again.
+Therefore you can temporary disable an alarm zone (e.g of the motion detector) and when the robot has finished its work, you can enable it again.
 If you 'forget' to enable the alarm zone, it will be automatically enabled after the configured ```tempDisableTime``` of the controller.

 ```java
 // disable alarm zone 1